Radio You Need To Know

 Describe key initiatives and the variety of partners with whom you collaborated, including other public media outlets, community nonprofits, government agencies, educational institutions, the business community, teachers and parents, etc. This will illustrate the many ways you’re connected across the community and engaged with other important organizations in the area.

 WYSU continues to expand and enhance its on-line, interactive Community Calendar.
 Available to the public on the station’s website (wysu.org), the calendar concentrates on local university events, fine and performing arts events by local arts organizations, and other community service organization activities.
 The event sponsoring agency can enter their event data on the Calendar (subject to editing), which is available to anyone in the community.
 This Calendar is also the source for WYSU’s on-air public service announcements, providing these organizations with free media exposure, valued collectively at more than $40,000 over the course of a year.
-New for 2022, the station hired a YSU student development employee whose primary responsibility is to find and add appropriate events to the calendar.
-WYSU also actively shares pertinent community events (live and virtual) on the events page of the station's official Facebook page (which is followed on Facebook by more than 1,920 users).
+Continuing in 2023, a YSU student development employee continued a primary responsibility of finding and adding appropriate events to the calendar.
+The station’s community calendar is now more robust and informative than it has ever been.
+WYSU also actively shares pertinent community events (live and virtual) on the events page of the station's official Facebook page (which is followed on Facebook by more than 2,070 users).

 WYSU is also both a direct sponsor and a media sponsor for many community events (live and virtual).
-Station representatives attend these events (in person or virtually) in an effort to connect with other community leaders and promote public radio.
+Station representatives attend these events (in person or virtually) in an effort to connect with other community leaders, promote the station, and promote public radio in general.

-In 2022, WYSU had partnership, sponsorship, and/or underwriting agreements with the organizations listed below.
-These sponsorships demonstrate the station’s collaboration with its constituents, promote the good and services offered by the station’s sponsors, and promote many community events.
+In 2023, WYSU had partnership, sponsorship, and/or underwriting agreements with the organizations listed below.
+These sponsorships demonstrate the station’s collaboration with its constituents, identify the goods and services offered by the station’s sponsors, and promote many community events.

 A&C Beverage